 Agricultural Social Licence and One Health

 The module investigates the concepts of social licence and one health within the agricultural industry and their impact on all stakeholders and decision making related to sustainability.

 Developments in Livestock Science

 The module will investigate a broad range of topics that will allow the student to gain further knowledge and understanding of the key scientific developments in sustainable livestock production and management and be able to critically analyse and evaluate development impact on all stake holders in the industry (producers, consumers and animals).

 Supply Chain Management

 In this module students will discover the mechanisms by which the agrifood supply chain takes our food supply from farm to fork.
 They will discuss current research and contemporary issues affecting, the agrifood supply chain which will enable them to grasp current practices and trends and consider the impact these may have on the producer.
 They will learn about the relationships between actors in the agrifood supply chain and how these influence the business practices currently employed.
 They will analyse and evaluate supply chain management practices with a focus on the drive towards sustainable supply chain management (SSCM) and the mechanisms by which this can be delivered.
 The module will also involve a non-assessed project that enables students to gain hands on experience within the sector.
 Previous projects have included the making of their own cider with a local cidermaker to be marketed by the students.

 Strategic Management

 This module allows students to explore the strategic practices and principles utilised by global companies.
 Through an appreciation key external and internal impact factors students will put theory into practice and create a new strategic direction for an allocated organisation.

 OPTIONAL MODULES

 Please visit our document library for more module information.

 HOW YOU'LL STUDY

-How you'll study
+Your unique potential

-We're committed to supporting you to fulfil your unique potential, which is why you'll receive a minimum of 15 hours of scheduled teaching time per week in your first year - this is 25% above the UK average.
+We're committed to supporting you to fulfil your unique potential.

 Your support network

 You'll benefit from a strong support network from day one to be the best you can be.
 This will range from your personal tutor and specialist academic support team (our Achievement and Success Centre) to dedicated wellbeing and employability (Innovation, Careers and Enterprise) centres.

 Your learning experiences

 You'll experience a range of teaching methods to strengthen your digestion of topics, including lectures, workshops and practical sessions, as well as supported work placement learning as part of many courses.

 Your career

 Each year of your course will be made up of two semesters, within which you'll study compulsory and optional modules on different industry-focused topics, enabling you to develop your own unique portfolio of knowledge, skills and experience, ready for your career.

 Further details

-Academic support
++ Academic support

 You'll have your own personal tutor while you're here who will support you to succeed in your studies.
 You'll also have access to our academic and wellbeing support teams who run regular workshops and one-to-one sessions on campus and online.

 Alongside this, we have a comprehensive bank of online study skills resources to help you make the most of your qualification.

-Module credits
++ Module credits

 On successful completion of your modules you'll gain academic credit that accumulates towards your award.
 The marks you gain in your second and third years may contribute towards your final degree classification.

-Teaching modes
++ Teaching modes

 The modules contain a mixture of scheduled learning - lectures, workshops and practical sessions.
 You're expected to dedicate at least two to three hours of independent study per contact hour.
 Your course may also include work placement learning as part of some modules.

 The course is taught in English.